Seattle Workplace ADA Lawyers and Employment Disability Discrimination Attorneys

 If you have a disability and are able to perform the basic tasks of a job, your employer must make reasonable accommodations for your disability to assist you in performing your job.
 Even temporary physical or mental disability is protected by State disability discrimination law.

 Please call us today to learn about your rights and the deadlines that apply to your case.

 If you believe you have been discriminated against by an employer due to a disability, please contact us at your earliest convenience.
-We offer a free phone consultation, and accept many disability discrimination cases on a contingency fee (no fee for our firm unless you recover compensation).
+We accept many disability discrimination cases on a contingency fee (no fee for our firm unless you recover compensation).

 Understanding Workplace Disability Discrimination

 Title I of The Americans with Disabilities Act prohibits discrimination against individuals based upon a disability with respect to hiring, promotions, employment training, wages, and work-related privileges.
 Title I also prohibits potential employers from inquiring about a person’s disability before the person is hired.

 It’s important to understand that federal laws regarding accommodations in the workplace only apply to companies with fifteen or more employees, but state law covers smaller employers.
 Each case is individually assessed to determine if the accommodations must be made.